rems-project/casemate/src/casemate-check-rocq/README.md

-Casemate offline checker in Coq.
+# Casemate offline checker in Coq
 Ported from C.

 ## Building